 In September 1944, Lt.
-Col. Paul Tibbets selected Wendover Air Force Base as the training site for the 509th Composite Group, the handpicked B-29 unit that would deliver the Little Boy and Fat Man atomic bombs to the cities of Hiroshima and Nagasaki.
+Col. Paul Tibbets selected Wendover Air Force Base as the training site for the 509th Composite Group, the handpicked B-29 unit that would drop the atomic bombs.
 The 509th Composite Group was activated on December 17, 1944 and included over 1700 officers and men, including the First Technical Detachment, a team of civilian and military scientists.

 In January 1945, Colonel Clifford Heflin assummed command of the 216th Base Unit as the new base commander.
 In addition to overseeing all activities at Wendover, Heflin also designated two groups within the 216th to assist with the Manhattan Project.
 Named Project W-47, the Flight Test Section and the Special Ordnance Detachment helped weaponize the atomic bomb by collaborating with Los Alamos scientists to test out prototype bombs in the shape of Little Boy and Fat Man to furnish information on ballistics, electrical fusing and detonators, release mechanisms, and flying characteristics of the aircraft.

 Wendover proved to be an excellent place to practice these "pumpkin bomb" drops as they were soon referred to.
 The unique shape of the atomic bombs required aircrews to learn new bomb drop techniques.
 Hundreds of practice bombs were dropped from B-29s as engineers from Los Alamos sought to determine the correct weight distribution and shape of the aerodynamically unique bombs.
 Special pits were also constructed with hydraulic lifts to hoist the huge bombs into the bomb bay.
 Between October 1944 and August 1945, 155 test units were dropped on targets surrounding the airfield at Wendover.

-In January 1945, a portion of the 393rd group (a section of the 509th Composite Group) left for Cuba, where they flew simulated combat, high altitude, over water radar bombing and navigation missions.
-They returned to Wendover and in May received heavily modified B-29s in May.
-According to the Historic Wendover Airfield Foundation, these planes featured "lighter engines with fuel injection, reversible electric propellers, pneumatic bomb doors, and a modified bomb bay to hold the atomic weapon.
+In January 1945, a portion of the 393rd group (a section of the 509th Composite Group) left for Cuba, where they practiced long-range, over water flights.
+After returning to Wendover, they received heavily modified B-29s in May.
+According to the Historic Wendover Airfield Foundation, these planes featured "lighter engines with fuel injection, reversible electric propellers, pneumatic bomb doors, and a modified tunnel to hold the atomic weapon."